brandonstrohmeyer/clisso/README.md

 To print the credentials to the shell instead of storing them in a file, use the `-s` flag.
 This will output shell commands which can be pasted in any shell to use the credentials.

+To select a specific MFA device by name instead of choosing from a list, use the `-m` flag.
+The configuration field `global.mfa-device` may also be set.

 ### Storing the password in the key chain

 > WARNING: Storing the password without having MFA enabled is a security risk.
 It allows anyone